nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Multiple roles can be set with this same command, but if the same role occurs multiple times, the last instance will be used.

+Note that the default role requirements are 0 for all three roles, and the [Clear Command](#clearing-all-entries--clear) will also reset the role requirements to the default.

 Format:

 `setRoleReq r/ROLE-NUMBER_REQUIRED...`